donjohn42x/NBA_Analysis/README.md

 Using the data we gathered through this project we hope to create a working model to predict game-to-game outcomes of matchups between teams throughout the season.
 The team has a graet interest in the NBA in general so when we came up with this topic there we came to a unanimous decision to go ahead with it.

+## Machine Learning Model Overview:
+- Supervised Learning – Since we are dealing with labeled data.
+- Classification – Since we are dealing with Discrete Outcomes e.g. WIN/LOSS.
+- Logistic Regression – Since we are predicting binary outcomes i.e. WIN/LOSS

+### Features (variables used to make a prediction):
+- Target (predicted outcome): HOME_TEAM_WINS (Games.csv)
+- Dependencies (PENDING):
+- import matplotlib.pyplot as plt
+- import pandas as pd
+- import numpy as np
+- from sklearn.model_selection import train_test_split
+- from imblearn.ensemble import BalancedRandomForestClassifier
+- from sklearn.metrics import balanced_accuracy_score
+- from skl